In Association with Amazon.com

 José Ortega y Gasset (1883-1956)

 Spanish philosopher, essayist, and educator, founder of the magazine Revista de Occidente.
 José Ortega y Gasset's writings range over history, politics, aesthetics and art criticism, as well as the history of philosophy, metaphysics, epistemology and ethics.
-As an essayist Ortega was one of the finest of the 20th century in any language.
-In 1929 he published one of his best known works, The Revolt of the Masses, where he characterized the 20th-century society as dominated by masses of mediocre and indistinguishable individuals, who cannot dstinguish between the best and worst.
+In one of his best known works, La rebelión de las masas (1930, The Revolt of the Masses), he characterized the 20th-century society as dominated by masses of mediocre and indistinguishable individuals, who cannot dstinguish between the best and worst.
 Although his line of thought was not a sociological one, it has often been bundled together with those of other "mass society" theorists such asWilhelm Reich ( The Mass Psychology of Fascism), Karl Mannheim (Man and Society in an Age of Reconstruction), Erich Fromm (Escape from Freedom, The Sane Society), and Hannah Arendt (The Origins of Totalitarianism).

 José Ortega y Gasset was born in Madrid, the son of José Ortega y Munilla and Dolores Gasset Chinchilla.
 His father was editor of El Imparcial's literary supplement El Lunes, founded by Eduardo Gasset y Artime, the father of Ortega's mother.
 Due to her influence, Ortega was enrolled in 1891 in a Jesuit school in Miraflores, Málaga.